 - “For as Jonah was three days and three nights in the belly of the whale, so will the Son of man be three days and three nights in the heart of the earth”.
 Matthew 12.40

 Here Jesus quite plainly outlined the proof of his claims.
 Jonah had been three days and three nights in the stomach of the fish.
 Not only was this a sign to Nineveh, but it also prefigured the sign Jesus was to be for his people and not for them alone but for all people in all ages.
 He would be in the “heart of the earth” for a similar period.
 What did this mean?
 Would he be dead?
 Why would he be there for three days?
 Assuredly the Jews must have been very perplexed about this claim but every time they asked Jesus for a sign, he promised them no other sign but the sign of Jonah.
 During one incident with them, he plainly told them its meaning.

 5. “DESTROY THIS TEMPLE AND IN THREE DAYS …”

-When Jesus saw that the Jews were transforming the Temple (the great place of worship where God’s glory was in the centre of Jerusalem, known in Islam as the Baitul-Muqaddas) from a house of prayer into a place of trade, he drove out the moneychangers and those who sold sheep, oxen and pigeons.
+When Jesus saw that the Jews were transforming the Temple (the great place of worship where God’s glory was in the center of Jerusalem, known in Islam as the Baitul-Muqaddas) from a house of prayer into a place of trade, he drove out the moneychangers and those who sold sheep, oxen, and pigeons.
 The Jews then said to him: